Multiple job-holders

 From December 2021 to December 2022, growth in multiple job-holding rates in capital cities led to a narrowing of the difference between rates in capital cities and the rest of Australia.

-More recently, the difference between rates in capital cities and the rest of Australia has begun to broaden again.
+More recently, the rates of multiple job-holding in both capital cities and the rest of Australia have shown similar movements.

 Source: Labour Force, Australia (original)